sem CLI Reference#

 command can do two things.
 First, it can return a list of items

-for the given resource type that can be found in the active organization.
+for a given resource type that can be found in the active organization.
 This

 option requires a command line argument, which is the resource type.
 Second, it

-can return analytical information for an existing resource.
-In this case you
+can return analytical information for a given resource.
+In this case, you

 should provide sem get